 This keyboard is wireless-only and doesn't have a cable.

 This keyboard has outstanding wireless versatility.
-You can connect the keyboard to your computer using the USB receiver or connect it via Bluetooth.
+You can connect the keyboard to your computer using the USB receiver or via Bluetooth.
 It pairs flawlessly with any Bluetooth-capable device, but we did have a few issues with its receiver where the keyboard would keep connecting and disconnecting on its own.
-On the upside, you can be connected to three devices simultaneously and easily switch between them.
+On the upside, you can connect to three devices simultaneously and easily switch between them.

 Right out of the box, the Logitech ERGO K860's media keys are dedicated but double as function keys as well.
 There are also a few programmable keys, but you have to choose between preset options, and can't create your own macros.